Lynnwood Attic Mold Inspection Reports

 - Possibly contributing.
 The current soffit venting problems may be contributing to condensation and mold growth.

 - Unsealed.
 The ceiling currently lacks proper air sealing, which can allow excess moisture and heat to escape into the attic area.
 This air leakage is a key cause of energy loss, attic condensation and mold growth.
 NOTE: Air sealing was not required by code until recently.
 Therefore, the lack of air sealing does not indicate a failure of the original homebuilder.

 - Likely contributing.
 The lack of air sealing is likely contributing to the condensation and mold growth in the attic.
 Environix will address this in the bid, below.

 - Air sealed can lights.
-Five factory air sealed can lights currently installed.
-This air sealing is not thorough, and leaves gaps where humid air can still pass through.
+Nine factory air sealed can lights currently installed.
+However, the air sealing on these can lights could be improved.

 - Rodent.
 Evidence of past or present rodent infestation was noted, contaminating the insulation.